marshallhumble/WebFileShare/README.md

 ### Next Steps

-1. Create a unique link for downloading of files and clean up homepage
+1. Add in session timeout set by constant
-2. Add in admin for all files
+2. Add in remembering the last *X* passwords
 3. Finish/Add more tests on new features

 ### How to Run